Let’s look at the Bank Of England: the largest interest rate hike in years and how it affects you and your money.

 If I bought something today, then next year it’ll be more expensive.
 Inflation increases prices over time.

-Currently, the Bank of England is expecting that UK inflation is set to rise to 13% by the end of the year.
+Currently, the Bank of England is expecting that UK inflation is set to rise to 13% the end of the year.

 This is very high considering the Bank of England target is 2%.
+Inflation is like a gradual rise in the prices of things over time.

 Inflation is on a bigger scale than just one individual, but is dependent on how much people are willing to spend.